 - RIOT supports almost every microcontroller that employs either 32-bit, 16-bit, or 8-bit architecture schemes.

 17. Tessel 2

-If you’re an IoT developer with a very keen interest in robotics, you might find this to be your most favorite iot software.
+If you’re an IoT developer with a keen interest in robotics, you might find this your favorite IoT software.
 This eclectic IoT platform leverages the power of Node.Js and offers a convenient means to design and build futuristic robotic projects.
 From adding sensors to utilizing peripherals, Tessel 2 covers every imminent aspect of modern-day robotics.

 Highlights of the Tessel 2

 - Tessel 2 offers a plug-and-play ecosystem, which makes it the fastest software for prototyping robotics projects.

 - Apart from numerous helpful open-source modules comes with ten default pin modules – covering from Accelerometer to Infrared.

 - Tessel 2 comes with built-in Wireless and Ethernet connectivity.

 Arm Mbed is a popular launching platform for IoT devices with particular emphasis on a centralized device-to-data platform.
 It aims at empowering developers to create an intelligent Internet of Things enterprise.